robang74/isar-nvidia-debian/README.md

 	ssh -p2022 -o StrictHostKeyChecking=no root@localhost (password root)

 The first action to do is to change the passwords for users: root and debraf

+You might want to install the VirtualBox drivers to activate the shared folder

+    /home/debraf/vbox-guest-inst-by-apt.sh # for the network installation

+    /home/debraf/vbox-guest-inst-by-sr0.sh # for the installation by cdrom

 The first time to access the local apt cache `sudo apt update` is needed